Justin Herbert Player Prop Bets for NFL Week 12 | Los Angeles vs. Denver 11/28/2021

 Season Stats

-- He's also carried the ball 39 times for 207 yards and two touchdowns, averaging 20.7 yards per game.
+- He also has 207 rushing yards on 39 carries with two touchdowns, averaging 20.7 yards per game.

-- The Chargers have run 63.1% passing plays and 36.9% rushing plays this season.
-They rank 12th in the NFL in scoring.
+- The Chargers have thrown the football in 63.1% of their plays from scrimmage this year while running the ball 36.9% of the time.
+This offensive attack ranks 12th in the NFL in points scored.

-- Herbert has attempted 55 of his 394 passes in the red zone, accounting for 49.5% of his team's red zone plays.
+- Herbert has thrown 55 passes in the red zone this season, 49.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Herbert's matchup with the Broncos.